|

 and should be able to violate support areas.
 It is in this way that this

 unique indicator is a trend following tool.
+Another way to

 use momentum is to establish regions of overbought or oversold.
 For